bio-tools/biotoolsRegistry/biohackathon.md

 The final day will be reserved to finishing off, and discussing and planning next steps around collaborations of EDAM and bio.tools with other projects.

+---
 ## More ...
 We can work on other topics, depending upon interest and progress as we proceed:

 * workflows in bio.tools: modelling, visualisation and curation
 * evaluation of [EDAM Browser](https://ifb-elixirfr.github.io/edam-browser/) (see [GitHub](https://github.com/IFB-ElixirFr/edam-browser)) ontology browser; issues, features and next steps
-* evaluation of bio.tools content from an end-user perspective: annotation consistency, EDAM coverage, content views *etc*
+* bio.tools content from an end-user perspective: annotation consistency, EDAM coverage, content views *etc*
 * integration of bio.tools and biocontainers.pro
 * integration of bio.tools and Galaxy